 Sex Education is not compulsory in primary schools.
 The national curriculum for science includes subject content in related areas such as: the main external body parts; the human body as it grows from birth to old age (including puberty) and reproduction in some plants and animals.
-We choose to teach Sex Education at St Peter and St Paul's in order to meet the needs of our pupils.
+We choose to teach Sex Education at xxx in order to meet the needs of our pupils.
 In this we are guided by the Catholic Education Service, using their definition: